ANANYA-ASTHANA/Quantum-Engineering-Portfolio/4_Research_Analyses/QNNs_and_VQAs.md

 - Real-world advantage is currently constrained by hardware noise, limited qubit counts, and encoding overheads, making fair comparisons to classical baselines non-trivial [6].

+**Quantum Transfer Learning (QTL)** offers a practical solution by leveraging the representational power of classical models and offloading only the final quantum decision-making component to a small, trainable quantum circuit.
+This modularity significantly reduces the quantum overhead and aligns well with modern deep learning pipelines [3].

 Finally, **quantum-cognitive models broaden what “QNNs” can mean**.
 By interpreting cognitive phenomena (superposed beliefs, contextual judgments, interference effects in decision-making) through quantum probability and mapping them onto neural architectures, these models enable “quantum-inspired” cognitive NNs that run entirely on classical hardware, yet exhibit quantum-like reasoning patterns.
 This suggests a path where QNN-style ideas can be explored without immediate dependence on quantum hardware, while still providing intuition for future neuromorphic or analog quantum implementations [1].

 ## Future Directions